Transition to Independence Process (TIP) Model

 TIP Model Consultants provide competency-based training and technical assistance to personnel (e.g., TFs, Peer Support Specialists, Emp./Edu.
 Specialists, Therapists) who provide direct services and their supervisors and program managers.
 The TIP Model training and implementation services are provided on-site, with periodic, interactive teleconference consultation services.
+A large proportion of these services can now be provided through a sophisticated Zoom platform.
 The focus of the training and technical assistance services is to ensure a site is advancing with TIP Model implementation and sustainability through such services as:

 - TIP Model Cross-Site Forums provide intensive training and practice of the TIP Model principles and core practices.